Cast Iron Fried Chicken Pizza

 When people use the term “seasoning” for cast iron, they are referring to the creation of a patina, or a thin layer of bonded or polymerized oil, on the interior surface of the metal cookware.
 Seasoning high-end cast iron cookware is the first thing you’ll need to do after you’ve made your purchase and have your product in your kitchen, freshly unpacked.
 This rule applies even if your cookware came pre-seasoned from a factory, since you’ll want to wash it before using it for the first time.

-Start by rinsing the interior surface of your cast iron with hot water, which you’ll always want to use going forward since cold water on a hot cast iron surface can cause cracks in the metal.
+Start by rinsing the interior surface of your cast iron with hot soapy water, which you’ll always want to use going forward since cold water on a hot cast iron surface can cause cracks in the metal.

 Use a cloth towel to dry the cast iron, making sure to remove all spots of moisture.
 Heat one of your stovetop burners to medium-low heat and place the dried cast iron product on top.